 Forest Inventory, Analysis and Statistics

-Utilizing statewide forest statistics and other data, FPU provides timber and timber-based biomass resource assessments to existing or potential new industry to help in decision making on whether to expand operations or develop a new facility in New York.
+Utilizing statewide forest statistics and other data, the Forest Utilization Program provides timber and timber-based biomass resource assessments to existing or potential new industry to help in decision making on whether to expand operations or develop a new facility in New York.

 Annual Wood Harvest and Wood Flows Report